 In this article, we’ll look closer at what you can do after graduating from a communication program, how you will benefit from a communication degree, and ultimately help you answer the question, “Is a communication degree worth it?”

 What can I do with a communications degree?

-Given how many industries depend on communication to operate, you may have more trouble narrowing down what you want to do with your communications major than finding a job.
+Given how many industries depend on strategic communication to operate, you may have more trouble narrowing down what you want to do with your communications major than finding a job.

 Communications degree jobs involve relaying key information that a business needs to get across to everyone invested in it—clients, customers, employees and of course the general public.
 It’s really about storytelling, and there are as many ways to tell those stories as there are people to hear them.
 Your specialty could be technical communication, strategic communication, corporate communication, health communication, or even a field that hasn’t emerged yet.
 The possibilities are endless.

 So what is the career outlook with a communications degree—and where do you start?
 There are some careers that a bachelors degree in communication studies or media studies commonly lead to.
 According to Laura Tucker of Top Universities, here are 10 well known, fulfilling areas you can get into with a communications degree: